slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Know how to listen and you will profit even from those who talk badly."
 -- Plutarch*

-> *"A fool is known by his speech, and a wise man by silence."  r -- Pythagoras*
+> *"A fool is known by his speech, and a wise man by silence."
+-- Pythagoras*

+> *"A silent man is the best one to listen to." (...)
+"Say a little and say it well." (...)
+"Silence cannot be misquoted."
+-- Proverbs*

 ### How to communicate?